dotstudio-io/fi-seed/test/README.md

   6. Finally, under those folder the actual test files will be placed.
 Name the acording their function, e.g: "password.js"

+#### Setup.js
+This should always be the first test to be run.
+Is the appropiate place to do test preparations like saving and loading database constants.

 ### Data

 #### tests.json